-Operational Risk Registers are kept in each academy and are reviewed by LGBs each term.
-If a risk rating has changed that is judged to have an impact at Trust level, this is notified to the central team who will amend the Trust's Strategic Risk Register
+Operational risk registers are kept in each academy and are reviewed by LGBs each term.
+If a risk is identified to have an impact at trust level, this is notified to the central team who will amend the trust's strategic risk register.

-The operational Risk Register always remains a 'live' document and copies are made available to the central team and Board at all times.
+The operational risk register always remains a 'live' document and copies are always made available to the central team and board.